What is the Explorer Program?

 FWPD Annual Explorer Academy

-Applications will be taken on a quarterly basis only.
+Applications will be taken on a monthly only.
 If you are an interested youth please complete the on line Interest Form and submit it to the Youth Services Coordinator.
 Once your background has been checked you will be contacted via email and the required applications, waivers and medical forms will be emailed to you.
 You must submit all information back to the Youth Services Coordinator via email or regular mail or hand deliver to FWPD Training Academy located at 1000 Calvert St., Fort Worth, TX 76107.
 For any further questions, please contact the Youth Services Coordinator at the numbers or email listed below.
-Applicants will be allowed to enter into a post once all applications have been received along with required medical forms and registration fees on a quarterly basis only.
+Applicants will be allowed to enter into a post once all applications have been received along with required medical forms and registration fees on a monthly basis only.
 Applicants that enter the program after the Summer Academy each year will be REQUIRED to attend the annual week long academy held during the summer of the following year.
-Applicants will be taken in and allowed to start the program in the following similar sequence: attend annual Summer academy, graduate and then join post or submit interest form and complete applications and be allowed to start quarterly as follows; first of September, December and or March of each year.
+Applicants will be taken in and allowed to start the program in the following similar sequence: attend annual Summer academy, graduate and then join post or submit interest form and complete applications and be allowed to start monthly on the first of each month after your background has been completed and all required forms received.
+No exceptions will be made to this application process.

 Exploring Post Meetings